vovacolt/Interactive_Interiors_Code/README.md

-# Interactive_interior
- A prototype of an interactive interior configurator.

 Description:
 =========================
 This project is a prototype of an interactive interior configurator based on educational content UE4 Realistic Rendering.
 Only the daytime map and some meshes with textures and materials remained from the training project.